-Biden marks Memorial Day nearly 2 years after ending America’s longest war, lauds troops’ sacrifice
+Biden marks Memorial Day lauding generations of fallen US troops who ‘dared all and gave all’

-WASHINGTON (AP) — President Joe Biden lauded the sacrifice of generations of U.S. troops who died fighting for their country as he marked Memorial Day with the traditional wreath-laying ceremony at Arlington National Cemetery.
+WASHINGTON (AP) — President Joe Biden lauded the sacrifice of generations of U.S. troops who “dared all and gave all” fighting for their country and called on Americans to ensure that their “sacrifice was not in vain” as he marked Memorial Day with the traditional wreath-laying ceremony at Arlington National Cemetery.

 Biden was joined by first lady Jill Biden, Vice President Kamala Harris and Harris’ husband, Douglas Emhoff, for the 155th National Memorial Day Observance.
 He had a moment of contemplation in front of the wreath, which was adorned with flowers and a red, white and blue bow, and then bowed his head in prayer.

-“We must never forget the price that was paid to protect our democracy,” Biden said later in an address at Memorial Amphitheater.
+“We must never forget the price that was paid to protect our democracy,” Biden said later in an address at the Memorial Amphitheater.
 “We must never forget the lives these flags, flowers and marble markers represent.”

 ”Every year we remember,” he said.
 “And every year it never gets easier.”